The B.Sc.(Env.) program offers the following majors:

 A handout is distributed to students attending the Choose Your Major Event for the B.Sc.(Env.)
 Program, which provides information on how to contact Faculty Advisors to help inform your decision, and complete the required form for declaring your major with your Program Counsellor.

 Declaring or Changing Majors within the B.Sc.(Env.)

-You will need to obtain an Undergraduate Schedule of Studies Change Request Form in order to declare or change your major.
-The form is available from the Program Counselling Office or online.
-Your Program Counsellor will need to sign the form.
-Make an appointment with your Program Counsellor to discuss your choice and obtain her signature.
-The final step is to submit the signed form to Enrolment Services in the Office of Registrarial Services located on the third floor of the University Centre.
-Once you have submitted the form to Enrolment Services, check My Progress on the Student Planning system through WebAdvisor to ensure it is correct.
+You must submit an online Undergraduate Schedule of Studies Change Request Form in order to declare or change your major.
+The form is under the "Forms for Undergraduate Students Only" section.
+Once submitted, the form goes to your Program Counsellor for approval and your major will be updated on WebAdvisor.
+Check My Progress on the Student Planning system through WebAdvisor to ensure it is correct.
 Processing of your form may take several business days.